matteoferla/Pi-2-temperature-monitor/README.md

 # Setup

 Fresh microSD card: `Raspbian Buster with desktop and recommended software` installed with `BalenaEtcher.app`.
-Pi with LCD: start-up, set wifi and activate ssh in `preferences/interface`.
+Pi with LCD: start-up, set wifi and activate ssh in `preferences/interface` along with I2C.

 ## Conda